Domestic Violence Investigations in Westport

 Handling domestic violence investigations in Westport proactively could be much easier with guidance from a seasoned domestic violence defense attorney.
 Whether you have been accused of such offenses before or have been in any prior trouble with the law, working with qualified legal counsel could make a huge difference in protecting your rights and preserving your future prospects.

 What Should I Expect During a Domestic Violence Investigation?

 A crime will be considered “domestic violence” if the parties involved are family or household members.
-Note, however, that family members include those you’ve had or have a dating relationship with.
+Note, however, that family members include those you have had or have a dating relationship with.

-When investigating and prosecuting domestic violence, the police and the courts look to verify if the crime was committed and to determine whether the defendant poses a risk of future harm to any other family or household members.
+When investigating and prosecuting domestic violence in Westport, the police and the courts look to verify if the crime was committed and to determine whether the defendant poses a risk of future harm to any other family or household members.

 The police and court will be looking for documentary evidence like cell phone logs, emails, and texts.
 There will also likely be several rounds of interviews with all involved parties so investigators can obtain several testimonies to compare and analyze.

 In addition to the police, the Department of Children and Families (DCF) may become involved.

 How Do I Pursue a Positive Resolution to an Investigation?